Modified General Relativity and dark matter: The extended Schwarzschild solution and the energy density of the gravitational field

 which represents: the kinetic energy of a particle with a unit mass moving with the expansion at a distance $ a $ relative to the Big Bang at $ a=0 $, plus the gravitational potential energy relative to a sphere of gravitating matter, plus the energy of the gravitational field ($ \varPhi_{00} $ has the dimensions of $ L^{-2} $), equals a constant where the constant $ \kappa $ is related to the curvature of spacetime in the FLRW metric.
 During free-fall, the curvature of spacetime does not change.
 In GR, $ \varPhi_{00} $ does not exist and the energy of a comoving particle in free-fall is conserved.
 Maintaining that result in MGR demands $ \varPhi_{00} $ to be invariant under free-fall; it must be connection-independent so that the energy of the gravitational field has the same value when expressed covariantly as it does during free-fall when the connection coefficients locally vanish.
 As defined in terms of the Lie derivative in (\ref{Phiab}), $ \varPhi_{\alpha\beta} $ is connection-independent so gravitational energy in the FLRW metric of MGR is invariant during free-fall.
 Moreover, that result is not limited to the FLRW metric. $ \varPhi_{\alpha\beta} $ pertains to any Lorentzian metric, so gravitational energy is invariant during free-fall in MGR for all Lorentzian metrics.
-The energy density of the gravitational field in MGR follows from (\ref{Tab}): From $ \varPhi_{00}=\frac{1}{2}X_{1}e^{-2\lambda}\lambda^{\prime}$, (\ref{X11}) and (\ref{wow}), which must yield the $ \frac{1}{r^{4}} $ behaviour of the Newtonian gravitational energy density.
-By setting each of the coefficients of the $ \frac{1}{r}, \frac{1}{r^{2}},\frac{1}{r^{3}} $ terms to zero, we obtain $ 2b=a_{1} $, $ a_{0}(a_{2}+c_{1})=2ba_{1} $, $ 2ba_{2}=c_{1}a_{1} $ respectively.
-Then it follows that and Hence, where $ c_{1} $ is chosen to be the parameter from the Schwarzschild solution.
-From (\ref{W}), it follows that the energy density of the static gravitational field is In an orthonormal basis $(\textbf{e}_{\alpha})$ for $g_{\alpha\beta}$ such that $\textbf{e}_{0}=\textbf{u}$, $u^{\alpha}=\delta^{\alpha}_{0} $ and $u_{0}=-1$, which demands $\mu=-1$.
-Gravity gravitates and we see that the gravitational energy density is positive and twice the Newtonian gravitational energy density, and twice that calculated in GR from the weak field approximation.
-This is not surprising because in GR, it is calculated from the Newtonian potential $\phi $ in terms of $ h_{\alpha\beta} $, a minute change in the metric relative to the flat spacetime Minkowski metric in the linearized field equations \cite{LL}.
-The perturbation expansion of the field equations in terms of $ h_{\alpha\beta} $ contains an infinite number of minute terms involving $ h^{2},h^{3},...h\partial h,...h\partial\partial h... $ to all possible powers of $ h$ and its first two derivatives.
-These truncated self-interactions of the perturbed field apparently contribute the same amount of gravitational energy to $W$.
-However, there is no way of knowing that in GR because it has no tensor that explicitly represents the energy-momentum of the gravitational field.
+The energy density of the gravitational field in MGR follows from (\ref{Tab}): From $ \varPhi_{00}=\frac{\mu}{2}X_{1}e^{-2\lambda}\lambda^{\prime}$, (\ref{X11}) and (\ref{wow}), which must yield the $ \frac{1}{r^{4}} $ behaviour of the Newtonian gravitational energy density and include a term involving dark matter.
+By setting the coefficients of the $ \frac{1}{r}$ and $\frac{1}{r^{3}} $ terms to zero, we obtain